 - Dry Cask Storage - If pool capacity is reached, licensees may move toward use of above-ground dry storage casks.

 Since 1982, a law has been in place requiring the Department of Energy to build and operate a deep underground facility (repository) for storing nuclear waste.
 But this has not yet happened.
 At one point, Yucca Mountain, Nevada was approved as a site for such a facility, but that application was withdrawn in 2010.
 Currently, nuclear power plants in the USA store all used fuel on site.
-The Yucca Mountain storage proposal was revived in the spring of 2018, but is still in the proposal stage.
+The Yucca Mountain storage proposal was revived in the spring of 2019 by the Trump Administration, but has not been approved.